 Herrick, Feinstein LLP Leads 10-Month Trial Resulting in Complete Dismissal of Plaintiff's Case

 New York State Supreme Court Decision Addresses Remedies Employers May Pursue After Uncovering Wrongdoing by an Employee

-New York, NY - On October 30, 2013, New York State Supreme Court Justice Emily Pines dismissed all claims brought by plaintiff Michael Trimarco against his former employer, DataTreasury Corporation – a company founded on Long Island, which owns patents covering technology for the electronic imaging of checks.
+On October 30, 2013, New York State Supreme Court Justice Emily Pines dismissed all claims brought by plaintiff Michael Trimarco against his former employer, DataTreasury Corporation – a company founded on Long Island, which owns patents covering technology for the electronic imaging of checks.
 Mr. Trimarco had sued the company in 2003, claiming that he was entitled to the value of 1.5 million stock options which had been granted to him in 2002, and which he had asserted were worth more than $100 million.

 Justice Pines' decision stated that the plaintiff had, among other things, engaged in multiple acts of bad faith, had breached his fiduciary duties and was not entitled to any damages.

 "This decision represents a significant victory not only for DataTreasury, but for other employers who have been victimized by disloyal employees," said Herrick, Feinstein partner Scott E. Mollen, a trial counsel for DataTreasury Corporation.
 "Employees who engage in deceptive conduct intended to undermine their employers' business do get caught, and there are serious consequences from such wrongful conduct.
 The Court did an incredibly thorough job of assimilating extensive and complicated factual testimony and applying the applicable law."

 The Court found that during his relationship with DataTreasury, Mr. Trimarco engaged in a series of actions which were detrimental to the company, including: